DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ### 3.3.
 Query Builder

 The standalone [Query Builder](https://documentation.devexpress.com/AspNet/114930/ASP-NET-WebForms-Controls/Query-Builder) as well as the Query Builder integrated into the Report and Dashboard designers allows an end-user to browse a web application's data connections and the data tables available through those connections.
-In a web application that uses access control, you will to write code to restrict a user's access to the available connections and data tables.
+In a web application that uses access control, you need to implement custom logic that restricts a user's access to the available connections and data tables.

 To restrict access to connection strings, implement a custom connection string provider: